hojinskang/CMSC434/README.md

 - Click/press any one of five icons to set brush size, set brush color, undo drawing, redo drawing, and clear canvas.

 ### References
-Redo and undo functionalities based on algorithm from [Stackoverflow](http://stackoverflow.com/questions/11114625/android-canvas-redo-and-undo-operation)
+Redo and undo functionalities based on algorithm from [Stack Overflow](http://stackoverflow.com/questions/11114625/android-canvas-redo-and-undo-operation)